Acer Chromebook 516 GE review: All fun and games

-(Pocket-lint) - The first Chromebooks were modest devices, intended only to provide a lightweight, affordable laptop that could handle basic web browsing, email and a spot of work in Microsoft Office.
+The first Chromebooks were modest devices, intended only to provide a lightweight, affordable laptop that could handle basic web browsing, email and a spot of work in Microsoft Office.

 However recently, Chromebooks have begun to spread their wings a little.
 That's meant larger screens and more powerful processors - and some of them have even set their sights on the gaming scene.
 That’s very much the case with Acer’s Chromebook 516 GE - or ‘gaming edition’ - which boasts a high-quality 16-inch display and speedy 12th-generation Intel processor.